ziggr/ESO-HomeStationMarker/README.md

 ```
 HomeStationMarker.AddMarker(setId, stationId)
+    Increment ref count for <setId, stationId>.
+    Show a marker for that station if in player housing and its
+    location is known.
+    Return true if shown, false if not shown was already shown.

 HomeStationMarker.DeleteMarker(setId, stationId)
+    Decrement ref count for <setId, stationId>.
+    Hide any marker for that station if refcount hit 0.
+    Return true if refcount hit zero and there was a request for that marker.

 HomeStationMarker.DeleteAllMarkers()
+    Reset all ref counts to zero.
+    Delete all requests for markers.
+    Hide any markers.

 - setId:     integer set bonus ID, such as 82 for Alessia's Bulwark.
              nil or string "no_set" for set-less stations such as Alchemy